 Perhaps one of the main reasons to bathe your cat is to prevent flea and tick infestations.
-Although bathing alone is sometimes not enough to get rid of these nasty pests, it will help you spot them and will kill the ones on your cat.
+Although bathing alone is sometimes not enough to get rid of these nasty pests, it will help you spot them and kill the ones on your cat.
 Once you know they’re there, you can remove them safely and take further action to eliminate the pests.

 #2 – Eliminate Discomfort

 Grooming eliminates discomfort in many ways.
 First, brushing is something that feels very good to most cats.
 With the right brush, your kitty will feel like they’re getting a nice massage while you remove dead hair, stimulate new growth, and bring your cat’s natural oils to their skin.
 Further, it helps prevent matting on longer coats.
 If your cat’s coat does matt easily, removing those mats will help your kitty feel better.

 #3 – Protect Feet

 Nail trimming is probably one of the most overlooked parts of general cat care.
 But long nails aren’t just an eyesore, they are also unhealthy and uncomfortable for your cat.
 Wild and feral cats usually wear their nails down regularly, but domestic cats often need extra help.
 They don’t use their claws as much as feral cats do, and overgrown nails can grow into your cat’s feet and cause a lot of pain and discomfort.
 Nail trimming should definitely be included when grooming your cat.

 #4 – Keep Ear Infections Away

 Cats need their ears cleaned regularly, especially those prone to ear infections.
 This is more common in long-coated cats than others.
-Still, keeping the inside of your cat’s ears clean of wax build up, fluid, dirt and debris will prevent ear infections, ear mites and other ailments.
+Still, keeping the insides of your cat’s ears clean of wax buildup, fluid, dirt, and debris will prevent ear infections, ear mites, and other ailments.
 Plus, it’ll help your feline friend feel more comfortable.